 How to Submit

-The Northwestern University Law Review is no longer accepting symposium proposals for the 2017–2018 academic year.
+The Law Review is also no longer accepting symposium proposals for the 2017–2018 academic year.
 Submissions for future symposia will be accepted via email at NULRSymposium@gmail.com.
-If you have any questions, please feel free to email our Symposium Editor, Adithi Grama.
+If you have any questions, please feel free to email our Syposium Editor, Adithi Grama.

 When formulating symposium proposals, please keep in mind:

 - The Law Review anticipates an in-person event occurring in September–October 2018 if the proposal calls for an in-person symposium.
 The first drafts would be due in August or September, with revised drafts due in late October, for inclusion in Northwestern University Law Review 113:6, which will be published in spring 2019.

 - The Law Review does not have a designated symposium grant or budget through Northwestern Pritzker School of Law and cannot guarantee any funding for travel/accommodations/meals for an in-person event, as the Law Review’s funding for symposia is extremely limited.
 The Law Review will work with organizers to obtain grant funding and other sources of sponsorship;